qode4you/TekTopiaPlus/README.md

 ## ⚠️ Current Issues

-- Miner does not farm ores that are not directly in front of them
+- Miner does not farm third-party mod ores that are not directly in front of them
 - Ore-Respawn through Druids is broken for modded ores; they do not respawn in mine shafts as intended
-- Planned support for Thermal Foundation ores needs to be implemented
 - A system to allow manual addition of ores from other mods via config is required
 - Ensuring all magical ores from other mods are correctly identified and collected
 - Miner does not use third-party mod tools